askhogan/scrive-browser-extension/README.md

  - Build command: Open "ScriveBHO.sln" in VS2010 and execute build command.

     We will need to automate this build process with grunt.
-    For IE we need a Windows based VM.
+    For IE we need a Windows based machine.

 ###Deploy process

-    1:
+#####1.
+Chrome extension
-    Deploy new CRX package from "/output/scrive-browser-extension-<VERSION>-dev.crx"
+ - Deploy new CRX package from "/output/scrive-browser-extension-<VERSION>-dev.crx"

-    2:
+#####2.
+Internet explorer extension
-    Deploy new MSI setup package from "/internet-explorer-plugin/ScriveSetup/Release/ScriveSetup.msi"
+ - Deploy new MSI setup package from "/internet-explorer-plugin/ScriveSetup/Release/ScriveSetup.msi"

-    3:
+#####3.
+Client-side files (Javascript, HTML, Css, json, etc..)
-    Upload from "/chrome-scrive-extension" to remote hosting these subfolders:
+ - Upload from "/chrome-scrive-extension" to remote hosting these subfolders:
     /common /libs /ie /html /css /img /_locales

     Also make sure that "Scrive.jsBase" variable in "/ie/ScriveIELoader.js"